kkzvlad/uaro-docs/docs/WoE.md

 ## Token System

-One chest from the "Hot Location" castle will drop a "Token of Honor" at 0.25% base percentage.
-Current zone = Aldebaran and Prontera.
+One chest from the "Hot Location" castle will drop a "Token of Honor" at 0.15% base percentage.
 When 3 of one type are collected, they can be redeemed for one of the packages of choice listed below via GM.
 These tokens are non guild-storable or tradeable and must be collected by your designated woe/guild lead.

 | Package 1           | Package 2         | Package 3            |
 |---------------------|-------------------|----------------------|